kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 # Training pre-requisites
 This Kedro training materials assume the following pre-requisites for your technical understanding.

-We assume that you understand these technologies and we won't be teaching how to do any of them during the training.
-In order to maximise your learning experience from the Kedro training, please review them before the training if you are not familiar with any of them.
+We assume understanding of these technologies and concepts during the training.
+In order to maximise your learning experience from the Kedro training, please review them before going through the training.

 - Intermediate Python knowledge
   - Basic Python